Oil's Well (film): Plot

 Oswald and Kitty are still in their car with the carriage still elevated several feet above the ground.
-The bloodhound opens fire, and Oswald tries to cover himself using the trombone.
+The bloodhound opens fire and Oswald tries to cover himself using the trombone.
 The bloodhound soon runs out of ammunition and instead uses the stork itself as an egg gun.
 He subsequently retrieves a large cannonball from his pocket and comically shoots the oversized projectile from his rifle.
 Oswald catches it with his trombone and shoots it back, hitting the bloodhound, with a large, balloon-like bump on his head resulting from the injury.
-In a last-ditch effort, the bloodhound shoves the stork into his gun and shoots, the stork swallows Oswald’s car, causing Oswald and Kitty to fall to the ground as they attempt to ride the car-shaped stork.
+In a last-ditch effort, the bloodhound shoves the stork into his gun and shoots, the stork swallows Oswald's car, causing Oswald and Kitty to fall to the ground as they attempt to ride the car-shaped stork.
 The bloodhound blows his nose to deflate the bump on his head, causing him to come down.

 As Oswald attempts to escape on the stork, the bloodhound jumps down and prompts him to stop.
 The bloodhound then puts a tombstone, designated for Oswald, on the ground, and forces the rabbit to dig a grave.
 Oswald reluctantly picks up a shovel and digs.
 To their surprise, a fountain of oil started shooting upward from where Oswald was digging.
 In this, Oswald and the bloodhound gave up their rivalry and became good friends.
 They and the cat became rich and happy.
-And as for the ending of the cartoon, Oswald, Kitty and the cat danced from side-to-side on the Universal text in the Universal logo as the cartoon ends.
+Oswald, Kitty and the cat dance from side-to-side on the Universal text in the Universal logo as the cartoon ends.